Logan Mwangi: Teenager was 'moving rubbish', court told

 A teenager was moving rubbish to dump into a river, hours before a child's body was found, a court has heard.

-CCTV captured the 14 year old and co-accused John Cole moving bags in the early hours of 31 July, 2021.
+CCTV captured the 14-year-old and co-accused John Cole moving bags in the early hours of 31 July, 2021.

 Cardiff Crown Court heard they were thrown into the River Ogmore, Bridgend, to avoid a fine.